Echological/DiscordRegister/README.md

 ## Example

-An example can be found in the [/test/](https://github.com/Echological/DiscordRegister/tree/main/test) directory
+An example can be found in the [/test/](https://github.com/Echological/DiscordRegister/tree/main/test) directory and also at [here](https://replit.com/@Echology/Discordjs-Template/)